Energy Efficiency Regulations · Reclimatize

 Perform Achieve and Trade (PAT) Scheme

-The PAT Scheme assigns three-year energy intensity reduction targets to designated consumers across eleven industrial sectors.
-Facilities that beat their target earn Energy Saving Certificates that can be sold to under-performers.
-Six cycles have been completed since the scheme launched in 2012, with each cycle covering more facilities and setting tighter targets.
-The scheme has been the single largest driver of industrial energy efficiency improvement in India, delivering documented reductions across cement, steel, aluminium, textiles, refineries and other covered sectors.
-PAT’s eventual integration with the CCTS is expected to create a unified market where energy and carbon performance are priced on the same platform.
+The PAT Scheme assigns three-year Specific Energy Consumption targets to Designated Consumers across eleven industrial sectors.
+Facilities beating their target earn Energy Saving Certificates that can be sold to under-performers.
+Six cycles have been completed since the scheme launched in 2012, delivering documented reductions across cement, steel, aluminium, textiles, refineries, and other covered sectors.
+The scheme has been the single largest driver of industrial energy efficiency improvement in India.
+Sectors transitioning to CCTS are moving from PAT-based ESCert compliance to CCTS-based CCC compliance from FY2025-26.

 Building Standards